mKCP

 type: string

-The original KCP protocol uses a fixed header of 24 bytes, while mKCP modifies it to 18 bytes for data packets and 16 bytes for acknowledgement (ACK) packets.
-A smaller header helps evade feature detection and speeds up transmission.
+The native KCP protocol uses a fixed header of 24 bytes, while mKCP modifies this to 18 bytes for data packets and 16 bytes for acknowledgement (ACK) packets.
+Smaller headers help evade characteristic detection and increase transmission speed.

-In the original KCP protocol, an ACK packet is only sent once.
-If an ACK packet is lost, it will cause unnecessary bandwidth waste due to data retransmission.
-In contrast, mKCP retransmits ACK packets at a certain frequency until they are confirmed by the sender.
-The size of a single ACK packet is 22 bytes, much smaller than the data packets which are over 1000 bytes.
-Therefore, the cost of retransmitting ACK packets is much lower.
+The native KCP protocol sends acknowledgement (ACK) packets only once.
+If an ACK packet is lost, it inevitably leads to data retransmission, causing unnecessary bandwidth waste. mKCP retransmits ACK packets at a certain frequency until the sender confirms receipt.
+The size of a single ACK packet is 22 bytes, which is much smaller than the cost of retransmitting a data packet of over 1000 bytes.

-mKCP can effectively initiate and close connections.
-When the remote host initiates disconnection, the connection will be released within two seconds.
-When the remote host lost connection, the connection will be released within a maximum of 30 seconds.
+mKCP can effectively open and close connections.
+When the remote host actively closes the connection, the connection is released within two seconds; when the remote host disconnects, the connection is released within a maximum of 30 seconds.